-Book Two of the Three Good Men Series
+Book 2 in the Three Good Men Series

 Did you hear about Matt and Jane?